micmog/CIPHER/README.md

 ## Requirements

-This software requires MPI, p4est v2.2 [2], and PETSc v3.12 [3].
+This software requires MPI, p4est [2], and PETSc [3].

 Note that the following installation instructions are specific to users of the University of Manchester's Computational Shared Facility (CSF).
-Non CSF users will need to follow their local procedures to install, p4est and PETSc.
+Non CSF users will need to follow their local procedures to install PETSc.
 To install PETSc:
 ```bash
 #Navigate back to your software folder, then download PETSc with: